akelkordy/VOLT-Blog-Final-Version/README.md

 ## Introduction

 At its core, the paper aims to find a way to reduce resource consumption and computational times of machine translation algorithms.
-A key part of translating between one language and another is taking the text in the original language and breaking down into tokens to make the translation possible.
+The method we will explore today could result in machine translation models running much faster on machines with much less computational power than what is required now.
+A key part of translating between one language and another is taking the text in the original language and breaking down into tokens to make the translation process much simpler as we a foundation of words to use in the translation.
 Tokens are just key elements of the text, they can be words, characters, or even sub-words.
 A sub-word is just a part of a word.
 For instance, a sub-word for both the words "lower" and "lowly" could be "low".
 The set of tokens that get produced from a piece of text is called a token vocabulary.
 For example, a possible token vocabulary for the sentence "John kicked the soccer ball" would be {kicked, soccer, ball}.
 VOLT tries to optimize the creation of this token vocabulary by having a noticeable reduction in the size of the token vocabulary produced from a piece of text

 VOLT has other advantages other than reducing the vocabulary size.
 Firstly, VOLT does not only reduce size but produces an overall better vocabulary than current methods.
 We will see performance metrics later that show this off.
 Secondly, VOLT works well on multilingual MT settings.
 This means that VOLT performs better on a more diverse range of languages than other methods such as Byte-Pair Encoding (BPE).
 Lastly, VOLT uses less resources and computational time than current prevailing methods.
 For instance, on English to German translation, VOLT uses 30 GPU hours while conventional methods such as BPE-Search take 384 GPU hours.
 This is because VOLT does not require trail training when it comes to computing the optimal vocabulary.
 Trail training just means having to iterate through all possible vocabulary sizes to find the best vocabulary at the best size, this methodology is extremely inefficient and so its use is avoided in VOLT.